Envious of Other’s Stock Piles of food?

 Deodorant: I would start at 6 per male/Female – and see how many how long it takes to dwindle down to 2.
-In my house the rule of 12 does not work for men, but does more so for the girls.
-Deodorant does EXPIRE.
+In my house, the rule of 12 does not work for men but does more so for the girls.
+The deodorant does EXPIRE.

 Shampoo/conditioner – Depends on long/short hair – I figure one bottle per person per month ( medium hair) So I would start with 6 of each and see how long it takes you to dwindle down to 2 bottles.

 Body Wash 1 Bottle per person every 4 – 8 weeks.
 So you could start with 6 and see how long it takes to go through 4 of them.